cludwell/sidequest/progress.md

 10/2
--am able to add a user card to the drawer now -experimented with drawer work around, could not find one
+-am able to add a user card to the drawer now -experimented with drawer work around, could not find one -backend create character route is working
+-created page to display the user's characters and added link to drawer -delete char thunk
+-working on delete char backend route

+10/3
+-delete works and dynamically removes deleted character from display after button is pressed

 TO DO
+-clean up form
+-test that user input data works in addition to dummy data -look up how to connect Chatgpt api

 -CRUD for created characters
 -hopefully set up AWS for uploading CHARACTER images at a future date